 The proof is similar to that of RLWE modulus switching.
 The modulus-switched GLWE ciphertext’s culminating rounding drift error for each -th polynomial coefficient in its congruence relationship (i.e., ) is as follows:

 Note that GLWE’s modulus switching can have a bigger rounding drift error (about times) than that of RLWE’s modulus switching.
-However, in the long run, they can cancel out and converge to 0 as they are sampled from the distribution.
+However, in the long run, the error remains relatively small to the ciphertext modulus, because the rounding errors are independent and uniform and their sum grows slowly (central limit theorem) relative to the modulus.